redis/redis-doc/commands/setrange.md

 @complexity

 O(1), not counting the time taken to copy the new string in place.
 Usually, this string is very small so the amortized complexity is O(1).
-Otheriwse, complexity is O(M) with M being the length of the _value_ argument.
+Otherwise, complexity is O(M) with M being the length of the _value_ argument.

 Overwrites part of the string stored at _key_, starting at the specified